 Mr. Goldring co-authors the treatise Tax Planning for Troubled Corporations (CCH).
 In addition, he has published numerous articles dealing with the tax issues relating to financially troubled companies and lectures widely on these topics.
 Mr. Goldring is an adjunct professor at New York University School of Law teaching a course on bankruptcy tax, and is a member of the Corporate Tax and Business Planning Advisory Board of BNA Tax Management.
 He is a frequent presenter at PLI’s highly regarded tax program, “Corporate Tax Strategies,” with respect to bankruptcy tax issues.

 Mr. Goldring is ranked Band 1 for Tax by Chambers USA, where he has been described as “10 out of 10, he is very knowledgeable on the tax aspects of bankruptcy.”
 He is “a formidable tax lawyer,” who “has an excellent relationship with his clients and his colleagues.”
 He is also ranked as a leading Tax lawyer in the U.S. by Chambers Global and by Legal 500 US, where he is commended for his “technical tax knowledge and his ability to communicate in a language that can be understood.”
+Mr. Goldring was also named to the Legal 500’s “Hall of Fame” in 2017.
 He is recognized in Who’s Who Legal: The International Who’s Who of Corporate Tax, which has described him as “legendary,” and named among the leading Bankruptcy Tax Specialists in the nation’s major law firms by Turnarounds & Workouts magazine.
 Mr. Goldring is also listed in Best Lawyers in America, Super Lawyers and has been named among New York’s Top Rated Lawyers in Taxation Law.